plumi/plumi.content/plumi/content/README.txt

     >>> browser.getControl(name='video_file_file').add_file(cStringIO.StringIO(' '), 'video/flv', 'test.flv')
     >>> browser.getControl('Save').click()

 And we are done!
-We added a new 'PlumiVideo' content item to the portal.
+We added a new Video content item to the portal.

 Updating an existing PlumiVideo content item
 ---------------------------------------